lwsjs/local-web-server/README.md

 # local-web-server

+A lean, modular web server for rapid full-stack development.

-A modular, personalisable HTTP, HTTPS and HTTP2 command-line web server.
+* Supports HTTP, HTTPS and HTTP2.
+* Small and 100% personalisable.
+Load and use only the behaviour required by your project.
+* Attach a custom view to personalise how activity is visualised.
+* Programmatic and command-line APIs.

 Use this tool to:

 * Build any type of front-end web application (static, dynamic, Single Page App, Progessive Web App, React etc).
-* Prototype a back-end service (REST API, microservice, websocket or Server Sent Events service etc).
+* Prototype a back-end service (REST API, microservice, websocket, Server Sent Events service etc).
-* Monitor activity, analyse performance, fine-tune caching strategy etc.
+* Monitor activity, analyse performance, experiment with caching strategy etc.

 Local-web-server is a distribution of [lws](https://github.com/lwsjs/lws) bundled with a "starter pack" of useful middleware.